 Psychology Case Manager Job Outlook

-The U.S. Bureau of Labor Statistics (BLS) reports that employment of mental health and substance abuse social workers, including case managers, is expected to grow much faster than the average for all occupations in coming years.
-Job growth will occur through an expanding population and increased demand for mental health and substance abuse treatment.
+The U.S. Bureau of Labor Statistics (BLS) reports that employment social and community service managers, which is the category that case managers fall under, is expected to grow faster than the average for all occupations in coming years.
+Job growth will occur due to an increasingly aging population and from more people seeking treatment for addictions.
 Job seekers with advanced education or specialized training should enjoy the best career opportunities.

 Typically, psychology case managers visit with children, adults or families, interviewing them and taking notes to use in assessments.
 They evaluate treatment options and create a plan to help clients overcome issues and modify behavior.
 Providing intervention services to help clients avoid future problems is also a key job function for this occupation.